raquelfmcardoso/ambient-intelligence-2023-2024/README.md

 ## General Information

-The major benefits of our solution are the automation of the medication intake process, the ability to keep track of the medication inventory and the possibility of sending reminders to the user.
+The major benefits of our solution are the automation of the medication intake process, the ability to keep track of the medication inventory and the possibility of sending email notifications to the user.
 This is a problem felt by many individuals all over the globe that often encounter challenges in adhering to their prescribed medication schedules, due to factors such as age, stress, memory loss, etc.
 This struggle with medication adherence can lead to detrimental consequences, including ineffective treatments, deteriorating health conditions, and, in severe cases, death.

 ## Built With